1seans/Time-Bus-Tracking-and-Mapping/README.md

-# Time-Bus-Tracking-and-Mapping
+# Map Animation
-## A map application using the Mapbox GL JS library that moves a marker along a predetermined route.

-How to Run:
+A simple project to animate a marker moving along a set of coordinates on a Mapbox map.

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites
+You need to have a Mapbox account and access token to run the project.

+### Installing
+Clone the repository and open index.html in your browser to see the animation.

+### Running the animation
-To run this project, include the Mapbox GL JS library and this code in your HTML file.
-You will also need to specify a valid Mapbox access token.
-The map will be displayed in an element with the ID map, and the marker will be moved along the route defined by the coordinates in the busStops array.
+Click the "Show stops between MIT and Harvard" button to start the animation.
+The marker will move along the set of coordinates in the busStops array.

-Roadmap of future improvements:
-There are several potential improvements that could be made to this project in the future.
-For example, the route could be made dynamic and user-customizable, or additional features such as pop-ups or overlays could be added to the map.
-The marker could also be made more interactive, for example by allowing the user to click on it to view more information.

-License Information:
-This project is licensed under the MIT license.
-This means that you are free to use, modify, and distribute the code as long as you include the MIT license and copyright notice in any copies or derivative works.
+### Built With
+HTML
+CSS
+JavaScript
+Mapbox GL JS